-Gods & Monsters is a new Ubisoft IP which comes from the creators of the critically-acclaimed action RPG Assassin’s Creed Odyssey.
+Gods & Monsters is a new Ubisoft IP that comes from the creators of the critically-acclaimed action RPG Assassin’s Creed Odyssey.
 The game is described as a “storybook adventure” and appears to be taking some cues from Odyssey in terms of setting while its painterly art style feels evokes memories of playing The Legend of Zelda: Breath of the Wild.

 Here, we’ll be covering everything you need to know about the upcoming game, including its release date, gameplay, features, and some exciting rumors.
 Make sure to check back as we’ll be updating this story following any new announcements from Ubisoft.